 - Allocate tasks to multiple worker nodes

 - Decouple live user requests from intensive background work

 Ease of Use

 With SQS, once a consumer has processed a message from the queue, that message is removed and no other consumer can read that message.
 This means that SQS does not support multiple consumer applications reading the same set of messages from the same queue.
-To provide such functionality, you would need to write messages to multiple queues, potentially using SNS as a broadcast mechanism to replicate a message to multiple queues.
+To provide such functionality, you would need to write messages to multiple queues, using SNS or another broadcast mechanism to replicate your message to multiple queues.

 Since messages are removed after they are processed, SQS does not support replaying messages that have already been published.
 If you need to support message replay, you will need to write messages to an alternate store as they are published, and have a mechanism to allow interested consumers to replay that history.